Griffanian/CircleTracker/replit.md

 # Overview

 Circles is a React Native behavioral tracking application built with Expo.
 It helps users monitor and categorize behaviors across three concentric circles: Inner (harmful behaviors to avoid), Middle (risky behaviors to monitor), and Outer (positive behaviors to encourage).
-The app provides quick logging, statistics tracking, and a chronological history of events.
+The app provides quick logging, statistics tracking, sobriety duration tracking, and a chronological history of events.

 The application uses a mobile-first design with tab-based navigation and supports iOS, Android, and web platforms.
-It includes onboarding flows for first-time users and customizable behavior tracking per circle type.
+It includes onboarding flows for first-time users, sobriety start date selection, and customizable behavior tracking per circle type.

 # User Preferences